 GNP/GNI vs. GDP

-Although GNI/GNP and GDP are similar, a key difference exists between the two: GDP represents the value of goods and services produced within a country’s geographical borders regardless of which country profits from that production, whereas GNP/GNI represents the value of all goods and services produced by a country's nationals regardless of where in the world they are produced.
+Although GNI/GNP and GDP are similar (as are GNI per capita and GDP per capita), a key difference exists between the two: GDP represents the value of goods and services produced within a country’s geographical borders regardless of which country profits from that production, whereas GNP/GNI represents the value of all goods and services produced by a country's nationals regardless of where in the world they are produced.
 In other words, GNP/GNI focuses on a country's overall income and GDP focuses on a country's overall production.

 The auto industry offers an ideal illustration of the difference between GDP and GNP/GNI.
 General Motors is a U.S.-based company that has several factories in other countries.
 Vehicles produced in these foreign factories and sold in international markets would not be part of the U.S. GDP because they were not manufactured or sold in the United States—however, they would be part of GNP/GNI because they are manufactured by a U.S.-based company and profits from their sale will ultimately funnel into the U.S. economy.